SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 *No, no, no, no, no, no!*

-I rush away, hooves slipping on the floor as my visions blurs.
+I rush away, hooves slipping on the floor as my vision blurs.

 I make it to the bottom of the stairs, collapsing on the floor.